sbb-design-systems/lyne-design-tokens/README.md

 ## Usage

-Have a look at the dist folder inside node_modules: `./node_modules/lyne-design-tokens/dist/`.
+Have a look at the dist folder inside node_modules: `./node_modules/@sbb-esta/lyne-design-tokens/dist/`.
 There you will find the different variables files which you can import and use in your project.

 ## Development

 ### Conventional Commits

 Please follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification to make sure we can automatically determine the next release version if necessary.

-## Deployment

-TravisCI is building as soon as a branch gets merged into the main branch.
-After successful linting, the Lyne Design Tokens package will be published to npm.
-You can find the package on npm [here](https://www.npmjs.com/package/lyne-design-tokens).

-After successful build, the job for lyne-components will be triggered.